diagrid-labs/dapr-agents-catalyst-samples/02_durable-agent-headless/README.md

 - Runs the headless agent (same as above)
 - Includes a PubSub client (`app_pubsub_client.py`)
 - Automatically sends flight requests to Paris, London, Tokyo, and New York
+- Each request triggers a separate workflow instance

 ### 2. Observe Parallel Processing